MicrosoftDocs/power-pages-docs/power-pages-docs/configure/omnichannel.md

 ## Configure agent hand-off in Copilot studio

 The copilot added with Power Pages Studio lacks the necessary instructions for transferring calls to Omnichannel.

 To achieve this functionality, you must configure the copilot manually in Copilot Studio.
 You can access Copilot Studio directly from the Power Pages design studio.

 1. Go to the [Set up workspace](setup-workspace.md).
-1. Under **Integrations,** select **Add copilot (preview)**.
+1. Under **Copilot,** select **Add copilot**.
 1. From the **Copilot analytics** section, choose **View copilot analytics**.

     :::image type="content" source="media/omnichannel/view-copilot-analytics.svg" alt-text="A screenshot of Add copilot to a site in the Set up workspace with the View copilot analytics link emphasized.":::